top of page

 There is a proper, healthy sort of fear when it comes to God—it’s the revere kind.

 Secular arrogance has forgotten to fear God.
 Forgotten the need for His mercy.
-The mercy that knows we don’t have a hope without Him.
+A mercy that knows we don’t have a hope without Him.
 So, He birthed salvation in that Babe, born of troubled Mary.

 Yes, we rejoice that, in Christ, our salvation has come!
 We would rightly tremble if He had not.